datafold/demo/README.md

 - `Coalesce-Demo` CI integration for the `Snowflake` data connection and the `master` branch
 - `Databricks-Demo` data connection
 - `Coalesce-Demo-Databricks` CI integration for the `Databricks-Demo` data connection and the `master-databricks` branch
+- `Postgres` data connection for Cross-DB data diff monitors

 ### Data replication simulation

-To demonstrate Datafold functionality for data replication monitoring, a pre-configured Postgres instance is populated with 'correct raw data' (`analytics.data_source.subscription_created` table) for the `subscription__created` seed CSV file.
-This Postgres instance is visible in the Datafold Demo Org as `Postgres` data connection.
+To demonstrate Datafold functionality for data replication monitoring, a pre-configured Postgres instance is populated with 'correct raw data' (`analytics.data_source.subscription_created` table); the `subscription__created` seed CSV file contains 'corrupted raw data'.

-## Running this project in your environment
+## Running this project in custom environment
 To get up and running with this project:
 1. Install dbt using [these instructions](https://docs.getdbt.com/docs/installation).